tjohann/a20_sdk/README.md

 Below /opt you find the downloaded content (http://sourceforge.net/projects/a20devices/) like toolchain and images.
 Additional you also find there all cloned external git repositories (/opt/a20_sdk/external).
 Also useful could be the download of kernel and RT-PREEMPT patch to /opt/a20_sdk/kernel.
 The whole content will be updated or added depending on /var/lib/a20_sdk git repository.
 You can simply remove all if you dont need it anymore (Note: make distclean removes all downloaded/untared content in the working dir /opt/a20_sdk).

 The sdk comes with documentation and source code examples.
-You can find it in ${HOME}/src/a20_sdk (docs also in /opt/a20_sdk/Documentation).
+You can find it in ${HOME}/src/a20_sdk/Documentation.

 Setup